What is a Process Server and Why are They Important?

 - Serve papers to a person involved in a court case

-The process server offers a personal service, meaning that they will receive the legal documents from the client or law firm, and then deliver them in person to the individual being served.
-The whole process needs to follow how, when, and where the documents can be notified.
+The process server offers a personal service, meaning that they will receive the legal documents from the client or law firm, and then deliver them in person to the defendant.

-Once they give the documents to the person being served, they have to prove with evidence that the papers were delivered to the right person.
+Once they give the documents to the defendant, they have to prove with evidence the defendant received the documents.
 This process is called an affidavit of service or proof of service, and it has to be notarized and given to the entity who hired the process server.

 The documents must be served personally, yet there are two other main methods of service: substituted service and service by publication.
 The substituted service is the method used when the server can notify a person indirectly by giving the document to another court-approved friend or family member.